-But exterminators should be your last resort.
-If you take steps to create a hostile environment for bugs and other pests, you won’t need to spend big bucks on the bug man.
+Americans struggle to keep critters outdoors, and many turn to exterminators for help.
+But such a move should be your last resort.
+Take steps to create a hostile environment for bugs and other pests, and you won’t need to spend big bucks on the bug man.

 1. Seal and repair openings